Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures were modestly lower early Thursday with earnings from two big U.S. banks in the spotlight.
-On this side of the border, futures were also below break even as oil prices slid.
+On this side of the border, futures were also below break even as oil prices slid on a jump in crude stocks.

 "More than anything else this week, the beginning of the (third-quarter) reporting period should be credited with keeping equity markets in check," IG chief market analyst Chris Beauchamp said in a note.
 "While some weakness is to be expected as the numbers filter through in coming weeks, it would take a truly abysmal season to disrupt the pre-Christmas rally."